Engineer2027-boy/PopulationProjectionofG20countries/README.md

 Features :

-.The ability to choose the country whose projection you wish to be displayed.
+The ability to choose the country whose projection you wish to be displayed.
-.The ability to choose upto which time period you wish to see.
+•The ability to choose upto which time period you wish to see.
-.A colorful graph that shows the population of the respective country you choose for the time period you choose.
+•A colorful graph that shows the population of the respective country you choose for the time period you choose.
-.A methdology document from which you can understand the methodology used to predict populations.
+•A methdology document from which you can understand the methodology used to predict populations.
-.The data used for projections in .xlsx format.
+•The data used for projections in .xlsx format.